microram/ee4-tools/readme.md

 Please use caution, some bucket names/folders are still hard coded.

+No support available.
+Use at your own risk.

 ee4-restore-site only restores from v3 backups.
 This is currently being used for v3 to v4 migration.

 ### Prerequisites